oracle/weblogic-kubernetes-operator/kubernetes/tutorial/README.md

 - shell scripts

-  - `env.sh`: To setup env variables.
+  - `setenv.sh`: To setup env variables.
+Need to run it with `source` so other shell scripts can use the variables set by it.

   - `operator.sh`: To create and delete the wls operator.